Ege-Guney/PersonaGPT-Web/README.md

 John is a chatbot that has a personality attached to it.
 Discover what John likes and dislikes through this web app.

 # Download
 Copy this repo and run the app.
+OR with docker file, create docker image and run it.

 # Screenshots
 <img width="1271" alt="Screenshot 2023-03-27 at 15 39 21" src="https://user-images.githubusercontent.com/119132789/228049420-0e0cd6fd-5431-4640-add8-971473a57561.png">